 This is an extension of the previous approach.
 It allows you to keep all configurations in VCS and to share default settings between developers.

-In this case, you make a
+In this case, there are multiple files from which projects on Django get settings, and you make a

 settings package with the following file structure:

 To specify for a project you run which Django configuration file to use, you need to set an additional parameter:

 - It’s easy to share settings between developers.

 - You need to find a way to handle secret passwords and tokens.

 - “Inheritance” of settings can be hard to trace and maintain.

 To solve the issue with sensitive data, you can use environment variables in Django.